DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 If a task is passed, the auto workflow will automatically reset and keep going, continuing until a task is not passed.

-## Safety

-To ensure that LLMs adhere to the structure of code-commit progressions, LLMs must never be allowed to modify data in the agent-state/ folder, even though that folder is included in the git repo.